sakshishinde1749/DataChat_AI_New/README.md

 - │ └── package.json
 - └── README.md

-Also, create a requirements.txt file in your backend directory:

-- pip install -r requirements.txt

 ## 🤝 Contributing

 1. Fork the repository
 2. Create a new branch
 3. Make your changes and commit them